Atkinson-Lab/Tractor-tutorial/Rfmix.md

 --chromosome=22
 ```

-Now you have your local ancestry calls and are ready for Tractor!
-We will demonstrate how you can optionally improve phasing by iterating between phasing and local ancestry inference in the [next post](Recover.md), or if your goal is just variant-level tests (e.g. GWAS), you may skip to Step 2.

 Now that you have your local ancestry calls, you're all set for Tractor!
 In the [next post](Recover.md), we'll illustrate how you can optionally enhance phasing by correcting switch errors that typically occur in phasing.
 Alternatively, if your objective primarily involves understanding variant-level tests (e.g., Tractor GWAS), you can proceed directly to [Step 2: Extract tracts](Extract.md).